 Ease of Usage and Setup Process

 The device is fairly easy to use with the included 2.2” monochrome touch screen.
 It can be set up in a few simple steps.
-Remove all the protective covers on the device, connect the power cord to the printer and connect the other end to a wall socket.
+Remove all the protective covers on the device, connect the power cord to the printer, and connect the other end to a wall socket.
 Press the power button on the device to power it.
-You should now see the display lighting up, indicating the power.
+You should now see the display lighting up, indicating power.

 In the next step, complete the initial setup by selecting the language and region.
 Insert the cartridges and connect the device to a Wi-Fi network.
 You are good to go!
-If you are not sure of how you can connect to the Wi-Fi network, follow the on-screen indications or refer to the manual provided with the device.
+If you are not sure of how you can connect to the Wi-Fi network, follow the on-screen instructions or refer to the manual provided with the device.

 Verdict